charlieroses/charlieroses/markdownfiles/blog/2020-07-17_phillystartup.md

 One of the large aspects of this program is participating in a group project.
 Today we got separated into our groups and had our first group exercise.
-My group got into a Zoom video confrencing room, did some quick introductions and did the few exercises.
+My group got into a Zoom video conferencing room, did some quick introductions and did the few exercises.
 The exercises were centered around getting Slack, Zoom, and Google Drive set up.
 We then did a group Quizzo exercise and answered some random questions.
 We had fun and I think the group bonded well.